NarayanMahadevan/MakeTechEzResources/markdown/GetOnToC++/Step_03_C++_Functions_And_Recursions.md

 ##### SIDE PROGRAM # &nbsp;5

 This is another Side Program that demonstrates taking no function parameters.
 Up until now all the function were parameterized functions.
-This program demonstrates random dice Rolling a six-sided dice 6,000,000 times and check the frequency of 1 to 6 faces appearing
+This program demonstrates random dice Rolling a six-sided dice 6,000,000 times and check the frequency of 1 to 6 faces

     //
     //  Program Name - S3_SP_RandomDiceRollDemo.cpp
     //  Series: GetOnToC++ Step: 3 Side Program
     //
     //  Purpose: To demonstrate random dice Rolling a six-sided dice 6,000,000
-    //           times and check the frequency of 1 to 6 faces appearing
+    //           times and check the frequency of 1 to 6 faces
     //
     //  Compile: g++ S3_SP_RandomDiceRollDemo.cpp -o S3_SP_RandomDiceRollDemo
     //  Execute: ./S3_SP_RandomDiceRollDemo